EU reaches deal on 2020 auto emissions law

 BRUSSELS The European Union late on Monday agreed a compromise deal to enforce stricter rules on carbon dioxide emissions for all new EU automobiles from 2020.

-The outline agreement on implementing a target of 95 grams of carbon dioxide per kilometer (g/km) still needs the official endorsement of EU member states.
+The outline agreement on implementing a target of 95 grams of carbon dioxide per kilometre (g/km) still needs the official endorsement of EU member states.

-German efforts to ensure that its luxury car makers, such as BMW and Daimler, can continue to produce more polluting, less fuel efficient cars complicated the final stages of talks.
+German efforts to ensure that its luxury car makers, such as BMW (BMWG.DE) and Daimler (DAIGn.DE), can continue to produce more polluting, less fuel efficient cars complicated the final stages of talks.

 But Ireland, holder of the rotating EU presidency, which has brokered the deal, said the compromise struck the right balance between environmental ambition and economic considerations.